skypilot-org/skypilot/docs/source/examples/iterative-dev-project.rst

   # `run` section defined in the task specification:
   $ sky exec dev task.yaml

-Alternatively, the user can also run commands after logging into the VM via :code:`ssh`.
+Alternatively, the user can directly log into the head node of the cluster via :code:`ssh`, then run commands.

 .. note::